On Jun, 3 2022

 Flexible work hours have become increasingly important to many agents.
 The 9 to 5 lifestyle just isn’t for everyone all the time.
 Even the best agents will need scheduling flexibility at some point to keep their work-life balance in order.

-Because of this, contact centers are turning to workforce management (WFM) software to provide them with ways to meet the flexible shift demands of agents.
+Because of this, contact centers are turning to workforce management (WFM) scheduling software to provide them with ways to meet the flexible shift demands of agents.
 Below are four of the more popular methods.

 1) Automated shift swapping – This is a flexible work solution that has really caught on in some larger contact centers.
 Essentially if an agent can’t make a shift for whatever reason, they can swap the shift with another agent that has similar skills directly within the WFM software solution.
 Agent skills are defined in the software so there is no need to manually seek approval from a supervisor for the swap.
 It’s an easy process which even has checks and balances to ensure agents are meeting minimum and maximum requirements for hours worked.